theopn/theovim/README.md

 //TODO w v.s. w/o treesitter

 Treesitter (TS) is an incremental parser generator for more accurate syntax highlighting compared to the default regex-based highlighting.
-It also integrates with Vim's folding and selection mechanism to provide a more efficient navigation and editing experience.
+TS also integrates with Vim's folding and selection mechanism to provide a more efficient navigation and editing experience.

 For more information:

 - `:help theovim-treesitter`

-### TODO LSP
+### LSP

+// TODO: LSP functionalities screenshot

+Neovim's built-in LSP offers modern IDE features for any language you want (assuming one of the 350+ Neovim LSP servers supports the language you use) with flexible customizability and low resource usage.
+Like Telescope, my LSP configuration is heavily inspired by TJ's Kickstart.nvim.

+There are three main parts of LSP:

+- Diagnostics: project-level error diagnostics and quick fix suggestions
+- LSP: project-level hover documentation, formatting, refactoring, and much more
+- Completion: Completion for LSP keywords and user-defined variables, LuaSnip snippets, buffer words, and path completion

+For more information:

+- `:help theovim-diagnostic`
+- `:help theovim-lsp`
+- `:help theovim-completion`

 ### TODO UI